DCNex/ai-orchestrator-r0-workflow-portfolio/r0-ai-orchestrator-methodology.md

 A typical R0-style workflow looks like this:

 1. **Intake & Framing (L1 / R0)**
-   - Clarify the problem and constraints with stakeholders
+   - Clarify the problem and constraints with stakeholders,
-   - Define the SSOT segment or module that will be affected
+   - Define the SSOT segment or module that will be affected.

 2. **Architecture (L2 / R0)**
-   - Design or update the system architecture (Core vs Modules)
+   - Design or update the system architecture (Core vs Modules),
-   - Define data schemas, IDs, and integration points
+   - Define data schemas, IDs, and integration points,
    - Generate a **context pack** for downstream AI:
      - read-only core,
      - writable module subset,
-     - rules and constraints
+     - rules and constraints.

 3. **Implementation (L3)**
-   - Use AI as a “worker” to generate code, queries, flows, documents
+   - Use AI as a “worker” to generate code, queries, flows, documents,
-   - Keep AI within the context pack; it cannot touch the full SSOT directly
+   - Keep AI within the context pack; it cannot touch the full SSOT directly.

 4. **Review & Testing (L4 / R0)**
-   - Compare AI outputs against the SSOT and constraints
+   - Compare AI outputs against the SSOT and constraints,
-   - Run test scenarios (often co-designed with AI)
+   - Run test scenarios (often co-designed with AI),
-   - Approve or request changes
+   - Approve or request changes.

 5. **Merge & Release (R0)**
-   - Apply the approved diff to the canonical SSOT JSON / database
+   - Apply the approved diff to the canonical SSOT JSON / database,
-   - Update `modules_map` and `integration_registry` if necessary
+   - Update `modules_map` and `integration_registry` if necessary.

 6. **Experiment & Iterate (L6 / L7)**
-   - Track usage, behavior, and feedback
+   - Track usage, behavior, and feedback,
-   - Decide whether to expand, pivot, or sunset the module
+   - Decide whether to expand, pivot, or sunset the module.

 ---